 We offer field trip experiences at two locations, the Johnson County Arts & Heritage Center in Overland Park and Lanesfield Historic Site in Edgerton.

 Visit KidScape, where you can play in the past!
-(Recommended for toddler through elementary age)
+(Recommended for pre-school through 3rd grade groups)

 History comes to life in our kid-sized community!
 Experience life in the past through play as you explore over 3,500 square feet of buildings and landscape inspired by the history of Johnson County.
 We even have a soft play area for our youngest visitors.